GEOSC 10

 "Elementary, Holmes," I replied, "elementary."

 Could you have explained Sue's splat?
 If so, you understand some of the secrets of being a geologist.
-If not, then stick with us, and you should have it figured out by the end of the unit.
+If not, then stick with us, and you should have it figured out by the end of the module.

-What to do for Unit 9?
+What to do for Module 9?

 Questions?

-Students who register for this Penn State course gain access to assignment and instructor feedback, and earn academic credit.
+This course is offered as part of the Repository of Open and Affordable Materials at Penn State.
+You are welcome to use and reuse materials that appear on this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.
+Students registered for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
 Information about registering for this course is available from the Office of the University Registrar.